catenax-ng/tx-item-relationship-service/docs/adminguide.md

   mockRecursiveEdcAsset:  # List of BPNs for which the special, mocked notification asset should be used
   managementPath: "/management/v2"  # EDC management API path - used for notification asset creation

+oauth:
+  resourceClaim: "resource_access"  # Name of the JWT claim for roles
+  irsNamespace: "Cl20-CX-IRS"  # Namespace for the IRS roles
+  roles: "roles"  # Name of the list of roles within the IRS namespace

 config:
   # If true, the config provided below will completely replace the configmap.
   # In this case, you need to provide all required config values defined above yourself!